 I explore the process of creating and tuning a random forest model designed to compete with classical time series models.
 The goal is to generate a “univariate” model that can outperform a standard ARIMA model at a one-month forecast horizon.
 With some consideration of the unique features of time-series data, and of US inflation data in particular, it is possible to create such a model.
 Additionally, I begin to experiment with the random forest model at different horizons, as well as in a “multivariate” form.

-Keywords: Machine learning, random forest, time series.
+Keywords: inflation, machine learning, random forest, time series.

 Predicting the future is hard.
 It makes sense, then, to explore all of the resources at our disposal when we set out to forecast a time series.
 We should not limit ourselves to a certain class of models, as if only these could reasonably be expected to forecast well.
-The typical AR and ARIMA models are useful and valuable, both for their forecasting ability and for their specification of a time series’ underlying process.
-But machine learning models such as the random forest also have the potential to generate good forecasts, and their potential should be explored.
+The typical autoregressive (AR) and autoregressive integrated moving average (ARIMA) models are useful and valuable, both for their forecasting ability and for their specification of a time series’ underlying process.
+Methods from achine learning such as the random forest offer an attractive alternative also to generate good forecasts, and their potential should be explored.

 Given the rise of machine learning methods and their success in modeling cross-sectional data, and given the difficulty of forecasting time series data even with sophisticated classical models (described in the case of US inflation by Stock and Watson, 2007), it makes sense to consider applying some machine learning techniques to time series forecasting.
 Classical time-series models such as the ARIMA and the VAR are valuable, and they often perform significantly better than a naïve forecast.
 But machine learning is a valuable and underexplored resource when it comes to time-series data.

 With this in mind, this paper offers a brief exploration of one particular machine learning technique, the random forest, and its success in forecasting a particular set of time series data, the US seasonally-adjusted monthly inflation rate.
 A standard random forest, of the type proposed by Ho in 1995, is meant for use with cross-sectional data; thus, this paper proposes a modification of the standard random forest in order to account for the peculiarities of time-series data as opposed to cross-sectional data.
-The modified random forest presents a significant improvement over the standard random forest, both in terms of fit and in terms of forecast value, as measured by root mean squared error (RMSE).
+The modified random forest presents a significant improvement over the standard random forest, both in terms of fit and in terms of forecast performancee, as measured by root mean squared error (RMSE).
 Furthermore, the modified random forest presents fit and forecast results which compare favorably with those of an ARIMA model optimized by Akaike Information Criterion (AIC).

 One drawback of the modified random forest is that, even given its moderate success in fitting and forecasting the US monthly inflation time series, the random forest as a model does not yield theoretical insight about that time series.
 The random forest does not shed light on the motivating process for a time series, it does not answer the questions “why?” or “how?”; its success is limited strictly to the accuracy of its output.
 Although the success of the modified random forest cannot be projected directly into a theory about the mechanisms motivating inflation in the US, I can and do consider the reasons for its success as a non-theoretical model.
 Why is it possible for a non-theoretical model to successfully forecast inflation?